What would you do with an extra $3,000?

 During tax season, many Americans receive just such an influx of cash: in 2019, the average tax refund was $2,725.
 Consumers often rely on a refund check to pay down debts, make a large purchase, or boost retirement savings.

 Tax-related identity theft happens when a criminal uses your Social Security number or other personally identifiable information (PII) to file a fraudulent tax return in your name.
-If this happens, your refund could end up in the wrong hands — and getting it back isn’t easy.
-That's where InfoArmor steps in!
+Scammers are also trying to gain access to your PII or bank account information to get their hands on your federal stimulus check.

 How common is tax-related identity theft?

 Tax refund fraud affects hundreds of thousands of Americans each year.
 According to the IRS, 242,000 reports of tax-related identity theft were filed in 2017.
 While that number is staggering, it does mark a decline from previous years.

 Tax fraud is becoming less common thanks to the IRS’s Security Summit initiatives, a coordinated effort between government agencies and private-sector tax preparers.
 The participating groups work together to share data and help flag suspicious activity — such as a large number of reports being filed from a single IP address.

 Even with this collaboration, thousands of people will fall victim to tax-related identity theft this year.
 If you’re targeted by such a scam, you may have trouble getting the tax return you’re owed, or the IRS may believe you owe money when you don’t.

 Tips for preventing tax-related identity theft